 Spring preload is the most commonly used method because they are often simpler to assemble.
 Spring preloads are also more forgiving of slight misalignments or thermal expansion and contraction of components.
 The advantages of a solid preload is that system stiffness is high, and the design of a mechanical preload system straightforward.
 The disadvantage is that solid components expand and contract with thermal variation, leading to changes in preload depending on system temperature.

-If you have a question about preload in your bearing system, or would like to get engineering advice on your application, please contact National Precision Bearing today.
+If you have a question about preload in your bearing system, or would like to get engineering advice on your application, contact us today.